| Were

 the eyes.
 And by going slightly beyond the crease, you can create

 a contour that's visible even when your eyes are wide open.
+You can stop here.
+But if

 you want more drama, place a medium to deep tone on the upper